Key Takeaway

 - Day 1 (Treatment Day 8)

 - First injection at the higher dose.
-You may notice slightly stronger appetite suppression within hours, particularly if your previous dose was taken that morning and the combined residual effect is slightly elevated during the transition.
+You may notice slightly stronger appetite suppression within hours, particularly if your previous dose was taken that morning and the combined residual effect is slightly improved during the transition.

 - Days 2 to 3